logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-bond.md

 ## Overview

+This integration allows you to collects metrics from all bond interfaces in your network.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Bond metrics to Logz.io, you need to add the **inputs.bond** and **outputs.http** plug-ins to your Telegraf configuration file.